davealex/squarepeg/README.md

 Note: the `api` option provided above runs the API importer aspect of the program.
 The program is built to potentially allow importing data from other sources, such as; `file`

+It is also helpful to cache/re-cache application data, like:
+1. routes `php artisan route:cache`
+2. config `php artisan config:cache`

 ## Testing
 Run test suites: `php artisan test`